divio/divio-cloud-docs/how-to/resources-configure-git.rst

 You have no webhook set up
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Although the Control Panel has been able to connect to the repository and authenticate, a webhook has not yet been set
+Although the Control Panel has been able to connect to the repository and authenticates, a webhook has not yet been set
 up.

 This is not necessarily an error, but it does mean that your Divio Cloud project will not automatically receive signals